frank038/wlmonitorset/wlmonitorset/Readme.txt

     The gamma option has no effect with this option.

 *-b <value>*
     Set the brightness globally.
 From 0.3 to 1.0.
+Do not use with -f, use -B instead to preserve the starting curve.

 *-B <value:value:value>*
     Set the brightness for sunrise, sunset and dusk.
 From 0.3 to 1.0.
+    If used with -f, make sure to use 1.0:value:value to preserve the starting curve.

 The value 6500 is the neutral value, no colours corrections.
+For the three periods of the day, any temperature values can be used.
 The data_array file can be placed in HOME/.config/wlmonitorset folder or in this program folder.